SilverHalf/mount-balrior/ura/overview.md

 Ura, the Steamshrieker, is the final boss of the Mount Balrior raid.
 To fight her, it is necessary to first defeat her two lieutenants, [Greer](../greer/overview.html) and [Decima](../decima/overview.html).

-Ura, while a conceptually simple boss, requires an extremely high degree of communication.
-Since her unique mechanics need to be cycled through the entire squad and involve a decent amount of unpredictability and on-the-spot improvisation, it is highly recommended to use some form of voice chat while tackling her encounter.
+Ura, while a conceptually simple boss, requires high amounts of coordination and on-the-fly improvisation, facilitated but not superseded by DPS.
+Stay on top of things as they happen while keeping your squad alive, and you will cruise along.
+Fall behind on mechanics, and it can quickly become extremely punishing.
+It is highly recommended to have some sort of voice communication while tackling the encounter.

 Ura has decently high healing, condition cleanse and <img class="inline stability"> [Stability](https://wiki.guildwars2.com/wiki/Stability) pressure, requires an extreme amount of crowd control, and benefits greatly from professions that have good personal mobility and cleave damage.